praneethnaidu1910-cmd/FullStack_SurveyPage/README.md

 # Campus Survey Application (Vue.js + Spring Boot)

-This project is a full-stack Student Survey management system developed as part of **SWE 642: Software Engineering for the World Wide Web** at George Mason University.
+This project is a full-stack Student Survey management system developed  at George Mason University.
 It features a responsive Single Page Application (SPA) frontend built with **Vue.js** and a robust **Spring Boot** RESTful backend.

 ## 🚀 Project Overview